The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 Key Takeaways for the Hebrew Month of Shevat

-There are many takeaways from the Hebrew month of Shevat, but the thread seen woven throughout is this: Redemption and restoration!
+There are many takeaways from the Hebrew month of Shevat, but the thread that is woven throughout is this: redemption and restoration.

 God gave us His instruction to redeem us.
 We were redeemed for relationship and restored to the Father through Yeshua.

-The tree of life, the cross, and the olive tree, into which we are grafted into, represent the redemption of humanity.
+The tree of life, the cross, and the olive tree, into which we are grafted, represent the redemption of humanity.

-Embracing God’s wisdom is the true redemption of Adam and Eve’s choice–to lean on their strength and understanding instead of trusting God.
+Embracing God’s wisdom is the true redemption from Adam and Eve’s choice – to rely on their own strength and understanding instead of trusting God.

 When we embrace God’s wisdom daily and choose faith over knowledge, we break that pattern.
 We are embracing the best that God has for us.